-Draft of Principles and Criteria that Should Underpin Decisions on the Transition of NTIA Stewardship for names functions
+Principles and Criteria that Should Underpin Decisions on the Transition of NTIA Stewardship for names functions

-These principles and criteria are meant to be the basis on which the decisions on the transition of NTIA stewardship are formed.
+As at 23 March

+The principles contained within this document are intended to provide guidance to members of the CWG in their work in formulating proposal(s) for stable transition of the IANA names functions in the IANA functions contract from NTIA.
 This means that the proposals can be tested against the principles and criteria before they are sent to the ICG.

 Security, stability and resiliency: changes must not undermine the operation of the IANA function and should assure accountability and objectivity in the stewardship of the service.